-Students who fail to maintain a satisfactory academic progress towards graduation will be placed on Academic Probation until the situation is addressed and remedied.
+Students who fail to maintain a satisfactory academic progress towards graduation are placed on Academic Probation.
+Probation is a temporary status intended to help focus the student's effort while concentrating the program's resources to address and remedy the causes of insufficient academic progress.
 Probation is not intended as a punitive measure but as a warning and a time for necessary improvement.
-Probation, however, could lead to further academic penalties as deemed suitable by the program.
+Probation, however, could lead to further academic program.
 Consult the respective graduate program section for details.